paulthomason/mini_os/README.md

 ## Bluetooth

-From **Settings** choose **Bluetooth** to scan for nearby devices.
-Select your iPhone or other device with the joystick.
+From **Settings** choose **Bluetooth** to open the bluetooth menu.
+The menu has two options:

+1. **Discover devices** – performs a scan and lists all nearby devices.
+Select a device with the joystick.
 Press **KEY1** to attempt a direct connection or **KEY2** to pair and connect (useful for phones that require confirming a passkey such as the iPhone 15 Pro Max).
-Ensure the phone is in Bluetooth pairing mode when attempting to connect.
+2. **Pairing mode** – places the Mini‑OS into discoverable and pairable mode so other devices can initiate a connection.
+Pairing mode listens for incoming connections until one succeeds or the user exits the screen.

 Bluetooth devices generally need to be paired before a connection will succeed.
 Pairing establishes a trusted relationship and the plain `connect`